aditj/CovertOptimization/README.md

-### Code for Covert Optimization using Structured Reinforcement Learning
+### Code for "Structured Reinforcement Learning for Incentivized Stochastic Covert Optimization"

 #### Directory Structure
 The repository is organized as follows: